iKarmaaa123/terraform-mongodb-devops-project/README.md

 Within this file we are choosing to ignore files such as the .terraform, go.mod and go.sum.
 These are files that take up way too much storage, and will cause issues when trying to deploy them to your respective github repo.

 <h2> aws_account_number_test.go </h2>
 This Go test file uses the Terratest library to test the Terraform configuration for the AWS account number value.
 The test ensures that the Terraform configuration is applied correctly and that the output matches the expected AWS account ID.
+I will not be breaking down the following terratests as those terratests are the exact same as this terratest, but with different parameters.
+Understand how to run this test first, and then all the tests, henceforth, will be easier to run.

 ```hcl
 package test